-- 38.2.1.1 The design, development, management and maintenance of Open Space and Recreation Zones shall provide for: - the needs of the community in the area in which the zones are located, and the needs of the wider community and visitors to the District; - the effective and efficient use of resources so as to ensure that Open Space and Recreation Zones are multi-functional and fit for purpose; - the maintenance and enhancement of integrated public access connections to walking and cycling networks throughout the District, including along lake and river margins; - the functional use of Open Space and Recreation Zones, while ensuring that they are safe and attractive to users; - e. the location within which Open Space and Recreation Zones are situated, responding to recognised natural character, landscape and heritage values; and - the provision of infrastructure necessary to service Open Spaces and Recreation Zones, including recreation facilities and amenities. - 38.2.1.2 Encourage multiple use of Open Space and Recreation Zones wherever possible and practicable. - 38.2.1.3 Protect and enhance ecological values, including habitats for indigenous fauna.
+- 38.2.1.1 The design, development, management and maintenance of Open Space and Recreation Zones shall provide for: - a. the needs of the community in the area in which the zones are located, and the needs of the wider community and visitors to the District; - b. the effective and efficient use of resources so as to ensure that Open Space and Recreation Zones are fit for purpose and safe for all users; - the maintenance and enhancement of integrated public access connections to walking and cycling networks throughout the District, including along lake and river margins; - d. recognise and provide for users of all ages and different physical capacities - e. the location within which Open Space and Recreation Zones are situated, responding to recognised natural character, landscape and heritage values; and - f. the provision of infrastructure necessary to service Open Spaces and Recreation Zones, including recreation facilities and amenities. - 38.2.1.2 Encourage multiple use of Open Space and Recreation Zones wherever possible and practicable.

-- 38.2.1.4 Protect open space, recreation and amenity values by managing the adverse effects of, and conflicts between, different types of recreation activities. - Avoid activities that do not have a practical or functional need to be located within Open Space and Recreation 38.2.1.5 Zones, unless a particular activity: - is compatible with and does not affect the continued operation of established activities; - does not preclude the development of new open space and recreation activities; and - maintains and/or enhances the recreation and amenity values. - 38.2.1.6 Provide a District Plan framework that establishes the roles, functions and activities for each Open Space and Recreation Zones, within which the outcome of public participation into the design, development, management and enhancement of reserves can be implemented through processes other than through the Act, such as reserve management plans.

-Objective - Recreation activities are undertaken and facilities 38.2.2 constructed in a way that maintains or enhances the values of open space areas and the recreation opportunities available within the District.
+- 38.2.1.3 Promote the protection of existing ecological values having regard to the purpose, objectives and policies specific to each Open Space and Recreation Zone, and opportunities for enhancing natural values. - 38.2.1.4 Protect open space, recreation and amenity values by managing the adverse effects of, and conflicts between, different types of recreation activities. - 38.2.1.5 Avoid activities that do not have a practical or functional need to be located within Open Space and Recreation Zones, unless a particular activity: - a. is compatible with and does not affect the continued operation of established activities; - b. does not preclude the development of new open space and recreation activities; and - c. maintains or enhances the recreation and amenity values. - 38.2.1.6 Provide a District Plan framework that establishes the roles, functions and activities for each Open Space and Recreation Zones, within which the outcome of public participation into the design, development, management and enhancement of reserves can be implemented through processes other than through the Act, such as reserve management plans. - 38.2.1.7 Provide adequate firefighting, water, and fire service vehicle access to ensure an efficient and effective emergency response - 38.2.2 Objective Recreation activities are undertaken and facilities constructed in a way that maintains or enhances the values of open space areas and the recreation opportunities available within the District.